uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

   For example, a remote control for a car alarm might have two buttons, and what happens to the car depends on the order in which you press them and the current state of the car (whether it is alarmed or not).
   For devices that automatically turn on or off after a period of time, you may have to include an input such as "waited for 30 seconds".
   Other devices to consider are digital watches (with states like "showing time", "showing date", "showing stopwatch", "stopwatch is running"), the power and eject buttons on a CD player, channel selection on a TV remote (just the numbers), setting a clock, storing presets on a car radio, and burglar alarm control panels.

 {panel end}

-{panel type="activity"}

-# Kara the ladybug

-[SwissEduc](http://www.swisseduc.ch/compscience/) has a programming environment called [Kara](http://www.swisseduc.ch/compscience/karatojava/kara/) (requires Java to be installed), which is a programmable ladybug that (in its simplest version) walks around an imaginary world controlled by actions output by a finite state automaton.
-The ladybug has (simulated) detectors that sense its immediate surroundings; these serve as input to the FSA.

-{comment Currently there seems to be a bug in the simple Kara program, and it only loads to 88% (apparently it is to do with the version of Java).
-There is a version called "MultiKara" (in the same package) which has multiple ladybugs, so you can just use one ladybug and get a similar effect. http://swisseduc.ch/informatik/karatojava/download.html}

-{panel end}